sbusisogule/intune-entra-enterprise-lab/README.md

 # Microsoft Intune + Microsoft Entra ID Enterprise Lab

-A hands-on enterprise endpoint management lab built with Microsoft Intune, Microsoft Entra ID, and Windows 11 Enterprise.
+A hands on enterprise endpoint management lab built with Microsoft Intune, Microsoft Entra ID, and Windows 11 Enterprise.

 ## Project Objective

 The objective of this project is to design, deploy, manage, secure, and troubleshoot Windows endpoints using Microsoft Intune and Microsoft Entra ID.

-The lab follows Microsoft's current Intune and Entra management concepts and focuses on practical administrator skills rather than simply completing tutorials.
+The lab follows Microsoft's current Intune and Entra management concepts and focuses on practical administrator skills.

 ## Lab Environment